In this article, I will go over 18 survival skills your kid should know ASAP.

 9. How to Use a Compass and Map

 Knowing how to decide directions is another crucial ability that any parent can instill in their kids.
-Whether your child becomes disoriented, your child may need to know where she is to know where to go.
+When you child gets lost, your child may need to know where he/she is to know where to go.

-Knowing how to say direction could mean the difference between your children going missing and being identified.
+Knowing how to determine the correct direction could mean the difference between your children going missing and being identified.
 Knowing how to use a compass and map properly is one of the best ways to decide the direction in the wild and the urban areas too.

 This is exactly how to read a compass.